jberry93/Notebook/Notes/Javascript/Javascript_5.md

 //Output: [1, 5, 1]
 ```

-In order to complete this function, we need to utilize the method `.filter()` again which will read in a `callback` function, implement the test that `callback` contains, and spit out an array full of elements that pass the `callback` test.
-In this case, the `callback` function is what will make the `destroyer` function.
+In order to complete this function, we need to utilize the `.filter()` method again which will read in a `callback` function, implement the test that `callback` function contains, and spit out an array full of elements that pass the `callback` test.
+In this case, the `callback` function is what will make the `destroyer` function work.
 Here's the `callback` function together with the `destroyer` function:

 ```Javascript
 function callback(/*argument*/){